 1. IntroductionÂ Â 2.
 Features of EmotionsÂ Â 3.
 Negative EmotionsÂ Â 4.
 Positive EmotionsÂ Â 5.
 Awareness, Expression, and Regulation of EmotionÂ Â 6.
 Emotional Development of ChildrenÂ Â 7.
 Emotions and CultureÂ Â 8.
 Studentsâ€™ Emotions in the ClassroomÂ Â 9.
 How to Understand and Respond to Childrenâ€™s EmotionsÂ Â 10.
 Dealing with Difficult Emotions in the ClassroomÂ Â 11.
 Creating an Emotionally Positive ClassroomÂ Â 12.
 How to Foster Childrenâ€™s Emotional CompetenciesÂ Â 13.
 Teacher Emotions in the ClassroomÂ Â 14.
 Teacher Identity and Emotional Well-being

-Elena Savina is Associate Professor in the Department of Graduate Psychology at James Madison University, USA.
+Elena Savina is professor in the Department of Graduate Psychology at James Madison University, USA.

 Christina Beaton is a doctoral student in the Combined-Integrated Doctoral Program in Clinical and School Psychology at James Madison University, USA.